Porsche at Le Mans 1951-2015

 Porsche and Martini are back and the team is named for everyone to understand it is a factory team - Martini Racing Porsche System.
 They field a 935 and a new evolution of the 908/03 Turbo called the 936.
 Martini Racing Joest team fields another 936.
 The Martini Racing Porsche System 936 wins the event driven by Jacky Ickx/Gijs van Lennep.

 Martini Racing Porsche System fields two 936/77 and one 935/77 among numeorus private 935s, 934s and 911s.
 The #3 936 of Jacky Ickx/Henri Pescarolo is 3rd in qualification, while the other 936 #4 is 7th.
 After the #3 loses its engine in the race, Ickx joins the drivers of the #4 car.
-The number #4 also develops engine problems on the final hour of the race.
-The mechanics remove the fuel injection from the damaged cylinder and the car continues on 5 cylinders and luckily manages to finish first.
-The drivers of winning #4 were Jürgen Barth, Hurley Haywood and Jacky Ickx.
-Third place is taken by privately entered 935 #40 of J.M.S.
+But they were having trouble as well.
+They were in 42nd place.
+Ickx drove the whole night at top speed, always at the limit.
+In rain and fog.
+He was on the 5th place when he handed over the car.
+Jürgen Barth and Hurley Haywood also drove faster than ever.
+Their number #4 car developed engine problems on the final hour of the race.
+The mechanics removed the fuel injection from the damaged cylinder and the car continued on 5 cylinders and luckily managed to finish first.
+Third place was taken by privately entered 935 #40 of J.M.S.
 Racing driven by Claude Ballot-Léna/Peter Gregg.

 Martini Racing Porsche System fields two 936/78, a 936/77 and a 935/78.
 Like last year, many private 935s, 934s and 911s are entered aswell.
 The 936/78 #5 of Jacky Ickx/Henri Pescarolo/Jochen Mass that won the qualification, has to retire because of the accident.
 Ickx joins the #6 sister car and finishes second with Bob Wollek and Jürgen Barth.
 The 936/77 #7 driven by Hurley Haywood/Peter Gregg/Reinhold Jöst finished third.